pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-nginx.md

 ---
-title: "Run a Stateless Application Using a Deployment"
+title: "Stateless Application Using a Deployment"
 no_edit_this_page: true
 ---